EOEPCA/deployment-guide/docs/building-blocks/datacube-access.md

 # Datacube Access Deployment Guide

-> **Note**: This Building Block is a very early version and is not yet fully functional.
-It is currently under development and should be used with caution.
+> **Note**: This Building Block is under active development.
+Some features may still be evolving, so we recommend using it with consideration as updates are rolled out.

 The **Datacube Access** building block allows users to access and explore multi-dimensional Earth Observation (EO) data using standard APIs.
-It is built on open standards from OGC (Open Geospatial Consortium), making it easy to connect with other EOEPCA components and data catalogs.
+It is built on open standards from OGC (Open Geospatial Consortium).

 ---